pareeohnos/geonames-elixir/README.md

 Please note that this function assumes that the response will be JSON.
 Using the XML endpoints of the API WILL NOT WORK.

+## Todo

+- Add support for the premium API plans
+- Write tests

+## Issues and contributions

+Please feel free to use the issue tracker for bugs and requests, but for bugs please provide as much information as possible.

+Pull requests are welcomed.

+## License

+GeoNames-Elixir is Licensed under MIT.